US-MFG-Demo/k8s-dapr-hack/Assignment08/step-by-step.md

 Run the Simluation service, which writes to your IoT Hub's MQTT queue.
 You will begin to see fines get emailed to you as appropriate.

+## Security note

+To make this example as accesible as possible, SAS tokens and default AKS security settings are in place.
+In a production environment, a more secure option is to use managed identities for the various services to talk to each other in Azure (for instance, allowing Azure Kubernetes Service to pull from Azure Container Registry) & [AKS security baseline](https://github.com/mspnp/aks-fabrikam-dronedelivery).

 ## Final solution

 You have reached the end of the hands-on assignments.
 If you haven't been able to do all the assignments, go to this [this repository](https://github.com/edwinvw/dapr-traffic-control) for the end result.